Oracle Licensing

 Oracle's Approach to Licensing in Containerized Environments

-Licensing Oracle software in containerized environments presents unique challenges due to the lack of clear and detailed documentation from Oracle.
+Licensing Oracle software in containerized environments presents unique challenges due to Oracle’s lack of clear and detailed documentation.

 Generally, Oracle’s approach to container licensing follows principles similar to those applied to virtual environments, particularly soft partitioning policies.